 Determines bone resorption, increases calcium levels, stimulates calcium absorption by the kidneys and intestines, and stimulates phosphate excretion by the kidneys

 Epinephrine (in small amounts to norephinephrine)

 It stimulates the elevation of glucose levels and participates in the stress response.

 Sex organs, bones, muscles and skin

-Helps regulate protein, carbohydrate and fat metabolism, raise blood glucose levels and participate in stress response
+Aid in the regulation of protein, carbohydrate and fat metabolism, raise blood glucose levels and participate in the stress response

-Stimulate kidneys to reabsorb sodium and excrete potassium and help regulate water and electrolyte balance
+Stimulate the kidneys to reabsorb sodium and excrete potassium and help regulate fluid and electrolyte balance

-Stimulates development of secondary sexual characteristics in men and women
+Stimulates the development of secondary sexual characteristics in men and women

 Liver, muscles and adipose tissue